firebase/functions-samples/README.md

 ### [Limit number of child nodes](/limit-children)

 Makes sure that the number of child nodes stays below a certain threshold.
-For instance this can be useful to limit the number of lines of logs or chat history below a given number.
+This can be useful to limit the number of lines of logs or chat history below a given number.
 Uses a Realtime Database trigger.

 ### [Removing old items from a list](/delete-old-child-nodes)